vaibhav2000/Sample/Readme.md

 ## Input Format

 The input consists of two lines-
- * The first line contains a single integer **N**
+ * The first line contains a single integer **N**.
- * The second lines contains **N** space separated integers which are required to be sorted
+ * The second lines contains **N** space separated integers which are required to be sorted.

  ## Output Format

- N space separated integers sorted in non-decreasing order
+ N space separated integers sorted in non-decreasing order.

  ## Sample Input